 - 🌿 You prefer Vue's template syntax and reactivity model

 - 🌍 Need maximum deployment flexibility.
-Nitro runs basically everywhere
+Nitro runs basically everywhere (though now Vercel-owned, Nitro remains open and multi-platform)

 - 🧩 Want "batteries included" without hunting for third-party solutions